nwilson512/nwilson512.github.io/sample-works/api.md

         <...>
 ```

-The reference documentation for this site is automatically retrieved from this endpoint, parsed, and written into this page's YAML frontmatter using an automation script I wrote.
-For more information about that, including the full code, see the [API Documentation Automation](/sample-works/api-documentation-automation) section of my sample work.
+I wrote an API documentation automation script, which automatically retrieves the reference documentation for this site from this endpoint, parseses, and writes the data into this page's YAML frontmatter.
+For more information, including the full code, see the [API Documentation Automation](/sample-works/api-documentation-automation) section of my sample work.

 ### API versioning

 This API features rudimentary versioning support through manually prepended strings prepared for the router.
-This allows me to develop more sophisticated versioning code at a later date, while not impacting the end user experience.
+This allows me to develop more sophisticated versioning code at a later date while not impacting the end user experience.

 ```
 router.get('/v1/docs' <...>